morotioye/blur/README.md

 # **blur** – open-source ai grammar correction tool

-### 📝 **what is basil?**
-basil is a simple, terminal-based macos tool for real-time grammar correction using openai and anthropic models. it runs quietly in the background, triggered by a customizable shortcut. just highlight your text, press your hotkey, and basil handles the rest.
+basil is a simple, terminal-based macos tool for real-time grammar correction using openai and anthropic models. it runs quietly in the background, triggered by a customizable shortcut. just highlight your text, press your hotkey, and blur handles the rest.

 ---